Unlock SEO success: Learn how we use HubSpot Marketing Hub for SEO, boost rankings, increase organic traffic, and optimize our content for success.

 The average backlink is worth 0.84 PageRank.
 Backlinks are crucial in improving a website's PageRank, and businesses should prioritize creating high-quality backlinks from websites with high PageRank to achieve this.
 This emphasizes the importance of ethical link-building practices and abiding by search engine guidelines.
 [Source: Moz]

 Google penalizes websites for using black hat link-building techniques.
-Google takes a firm stance against black hat link-building tactics, as evidenced by this statistic.
+Google takes a firm stance against black hat link-building tactics.
 Businesses that engage in these unethical practices risk being penalized by Google, which could harm their search engine rankings.
 [Source: Google]

 Unethical SEO and Black Hat Tactics to Avoid

 Unethical SEO is whatever tactics one could use to cut corners and cheat algorithms in a dishonest or manipulative way.
 Google has a good list of link schemes to avoid - here are some examples:

 engaging in link exchanging: this is when both parties agree to link each other's pages on their own or partner with other websites for the sole purpose of cross-linking;